simonesilvestroni/ssil-website/_posts/2022-12-21-happy-with-my-current-tech-stack.md

 ## Ethics

-Of course I'd love to drop Apple and Microsoft and go full Unix and FOSS.
+I'd love to drop Apple and Microsoft and go full Unix and FOSS.
 No, I can't do it now, so I'm content with how I mix my open and closed-source software, supporting the former and paying the latter when I don't have a suitable alternative.

 Time is a precious thing to me, therefore getting from A to B with the least amount of bumps on the road is paramount.
 Having found a way to do it largely outside of Big Tech's ecosystems — while bypassing planned obsolescence — makes me happy.